Quirky Attraction: Southernmost Point in the Continental USA

 Cost: Free

-Time needed to enjoy: 10-60 minutes, depending on the wait
+Time needed: 10-60 minutes, depending on the wait

 In Key West, Florida, you can find a monument that marks the southernmost point in the continental United States.
 This red, black and yellow concrete buoy right next to the ocean has become a huge tourist attraction.
 If you visit Key West, you’ll want to stop by, but chances are you’ll be waiting with dozens of other people to get your picture taken with it.